-The National Immunisation Programme (NIP) is a high priority programme (P1) of Government of Nepal.
+The National Immunisation Programme (NIP) is a high priority program (P1) of the Government of Nepal.
 Immunization is considered as one of the most cost-effective health interventions.
-Effective implementation of the Immunization programme is considered to contribute directly to the reduction of infant, child morbidity and mortality and ultimately will contribute to achieve millennium development goal.
+Effective implementation of the Immunization program is considered to contribute directly to the reduction of infant, child morbidity and mortality and ultimately will contribute to achieving millennium development goal.

 Vaccine-preventable diseases (VPDs) are routinely reported through the HMIS and outbreak response complemented by active integrated surveillance of AFP with the support of Immunization Preventable Diseases/WHO.
 This includes surveillance of Measles, NT and Japanese Encephalitis.

-The overall goal of the EPI programme is to reduce child morbidity, mortality and disability associated with vaccine-preventable diseases.
+The overall goal of the EPI program is to reduce child morbidity, mortality, and disability associated with vaccine-preventable diseases.